urbit/fleet/README.md

 # Usage

+Piers are created in the calling directory, and subsequently restarted from the same.

 - `make-urbit ship` will produce the `urbit` arguments to create/restart the **ship**
 - `fake-urbit ship [ship]` will start a local fakenet
 - `start-urbit ship [ship]` will start each **ship** in the current directory, creating them and all parents if necessary.
 For non-galaxies, at least one ship must already be running to bootstrap `(sein)` calculation.